nf-core/website/markdown/developers/testing_with_gitpod.md

 ![PNG](/assets/markdown_assets/developers/gitpod/nf-core-gitpod.png)

-1. **The terminal** allows you to run all the programs in the repository, for example Nextflow, nf-core tools and docker are installed in the nf-core RNAseq repository.
+1. **The terminal** allows you to run all the programs in the repository, for example `nextflow`, `nf-core` tools and docker are installed in the nf-core rnaseq repository.

-2. **The sidebar** allows you to customise your environment and perform basic tasks (Copy/Paste, Open files, search, etc.)
+2. **The sidebar** allows you to customise your environment and perform basic tasks (Copy/Paste, Open files, search, git, etc.)

 3. **The main window** allows you to view and edit files.

-Now you can run Nextflow with the chosen nf-core repository.

-For example, for nf-core/rnaseq pipeline we can type the following into the terminal:

-    ```console
-		nextflow run nf-core/rnaseq \
-		-profile test,docker \
-		--outdir my_result
-    ```

-This should run the test data through nf-core rnaseq, using docker with your results in the folder: "my_result".
-This will take some time to complete.
+It includes a preview option to allow side by side text and Markdown/Html rendering.

 See the following guides for Gitpod use in different scenarios: